 About this data

 Net survival is an estimate of the probability of survival from the cancer alone.
 It can be interpreted as the survival of cancer patients after taking into account the background mortality that the patients would have experienced if they had not had the cancer.
 Background mortality is derived from life tables of all-cause mortality rates in the general population.
 Net survival varies with age, and the age profile of cancer patients can vary with time and between geographical areas, so the estimates are age-standardised to facilitate comparison.
-Estimates are shown with their 95 per cent confidence intervals.
-For convenience, net survival is expressed as a percentage in the range 0–100 per cent.
+Estimates are shown with their 95% confidence intervals.
+For convenience, net survival is expressed as a percentage in the range 0–100%.

-Five-year net survival is the cumulative probability that cancer patients survive their cancer for at least 5 years, after controlling for the risks of death from other causes.
+Five-year net survival is the cumulative probability that cancer patients survive their cancer for at least five years, after controlling for the risks of death from other causes.
 Net survival is expressed as a percentage.
-Net survival for patients diagnosed during 2000-2004 is based on a cohort approach, since all patients had been followed up for at least 5 years by the end of 2014.
-For patients diagnosed during 2010-2014, the period approach is used, which allows estimation of five-year survival, though 5 years of follow-up are not available for all patients.
+Net survival for patients diagnosed during 2000-2004 is based on a cohort approach, since all patients had been followed up for at least five years by the end of 2014.
+For patients diagnosed during 2010-2014, the period approach is used, which allows estimation of five-year survival, although five years of follow-up are not available for all patients.
 Cancer survival estimates are age-standardised with the International Cancer Survival Standard (ICSS) weights.